Friday, December 25, 2015

 “Oh, okay, so that would be around November 5th?”

-“Well, more likely around November 9th, because there was also the October 31st, November 1st and November 2nd national holidays to celebrate the Day of the Dead.”
+“Well, more likely around November 9th, because there was also the October 31st, November 1st, and November 2nd national holidays to celebrate the Day of the Dead.”

 “Perfecto!
 Thank you so much for the update.”

-Oh look, there's Cancun in the real Mexico, I guess
+That's Cancun in the real Mexico, I guess

 They attempted to reach the Almex trucking company distribution center to find out the status of our order.
-An hour and many minutes later on his cell phone the Store Manager finally gets through to a person at Almex.
+An hour and many minutes later on his cell phone, the Store Manager finally gets through to a person at Almex.

 The response: “We don’t deliver to Isla Mujeres, it’s not really part of Mexico.”
-Well, that’s strange: our address says Isla Mujeres Quintana Roo Mexico, the islanders speak Spanish, and the local currency is Mexican pesos.
+Well, that’s strange: our address says Isla Mujeres, Quintana Roo, Mexico, the islanders speak Spanish, and the local currency is Mexican pesos.
 Who knew we weren’t really living in Mexico?

 Stacking washer/dryer